swifty94/nodejs-course/task-manager-app/README.md

     "NOTES":
         {
-        "1": "To do GET request click on method on this page.", "2": "Use cURL, Postman/SOAP UI or any other tool to perform POST requests" }
+        "1": "To do GET request click on method on this page.", "2": "Use cURL, Postman/SOAP UI or any other tool to perform POST/PATCH/DELETE requests" }
 }
 </pre>